 Cancelling, the path of least resistance.

 Creativity peaks when finding excuses.
-But if you want to overcome anxiety, you need to practice and go to social gatherings.
+But if you want to overcome anxiety, you need to practice and go to events, meetings and parties.
 But if you don’t motivate yourself, you simply won’t go.

 Why not give yourself a reward if you go?
 Treat yourself!
 Buy yourself a new book, game or clothes if you face your fears.
 Or better yet, punish yourself if you don’t do it.
 Sounds a bit sinister, but blackmailing yourself works.

 Loss aversion is a very effective way to motivate yourself.
 How about making a bet with a friend.
 You give your friend 100 bucks.
 If you don’t pull through on your commitment, your friend will give it to a charity.
 Still not motivated enough?
 Make it even more devious, by agreeing to give it to an organization you strongly oppose!
 You don’t go?
 That’s 100 bucks for Scientology!
 Motivated yet?

 Outsource this hassle by using a service like Stickk!
 Set up this blackmail when feeling no pressure, but are committed.
 So if push comes to shove – you have an incentive to learn.
 Or be very willing to lose money.
 (Fuck you if anything get’s donated to Scientology, haha!)
 I know it is cruel.
 But, hey that is why it will work.

 You need to get out of your cycle any means necessary.

 5. During the social situation